vittorioexp/coffevo-nestjs-project/README.md

 NestJS-project-example
 This repository is an example application for the [NestJS framework](https://nestjs.com/) that exposes a REST API and interacts with both [PostgreSQL](https://www.postgresql.org/) and [MongoDB](https://www.mongodb.com/).

+Branches
+---

+This repository has two branches: `main` and `mongodb`.

+The `main` branch covers the following topics:

+- Creating a REST API application
+- PostgreSQL with TypeORM
+- Dependency Injection
+- Application Configuration
+- Generating OpenAPI Specification
+- Using Jest
+- mongodb Branch

+The `mongodb` branch is about the following topics:

+- Introducing the Mongoose Module
+- Creating a Mongoose Model
+- Using a Mongoose Model to Access MongoDB
+- Adding Pagination
+- Use Transactions
+- Adding Indexes to Schemas

 Endpoints
 ---

-The REST API is about coffees and includes the following endpoints:
+The REST API is about coffees and includes a few endpoints.
+Some examples follow.

 ```
 GET http://localhost:3000/coffees/flavors?limit={limit}&offset={offset}